GENI-NSF/geni-tools/README-omni.txt

   This is equivalent to:
 {{{
-    ./omni.py --omnispec listresources <slicename>
+    ./omni.py --omnispec -a <AM URL> describe <slicename>
 }}}

 This allows your calling script to:
  * Have its own private options
- * Programmatically set other omni options (like inferring the "--omnispec")
+ * Programmatically set other omni options (like inferring the "-a")
  * Accept omni options (like "-f") in your script to pass along to omni

 In the omni.call method: